Jeffrey de Zwaan: Career

 Following Gary Anderson's withdrawal from the 2019 Premier League, de Zwaan was selected as one of nine 'contenders' to replace him.
 He would play a one-off match against Rob Cross on night nine in Rotterdam.

 In May 2019, de Zwaan won his second PDC ranking title by beating Stephen Bunting 8–2.

-De Zwaan reached the fourth round of the 2020 World Championship, where he played Peter Wright.
+De Zwaan reached the fourth round of the 2020 PDC World Championship, where he played Peter Wright.
 Wright led 3–0 in sets and 2–0 in legs before de Zwaan mounted a comeback to level at 3–3 and lead by a break of throw in the deciding set, but Wright eventually won and went on to win the tournament.
 This was followed by another selection for one of the Premier League nights in Rotterdam, this time under the tag of 'Challenger'.

+He lost his professional status at the end of 2022, having dropped outside the top 64 of the PDC Order of Merit.
+In January 2023 De Zwaan won his Tour card straight back at Q-School, winning the second day.
+He did so by becoming day-winner on third day of the final stage.
+At the 2023 UK Open in March, De Zwaan reached the last 32 with wins over Lukas Wenig, Geert Nentjes, James Wilson and Danny Jansen.
+In the last 32 De Zwaan defeated Gerwyn Price with a 105.20 average.
+In the last 16, he lost to Rob Cross.

+In 2024 De Zwaan continued in his second year with Tour card and signed a multi-year contract with the company Unicorn.
+In the same time he continued battling with his injured shoulder and was forced to skip several tournaments due to a persistent bursitis problem.
+He also had to wear dentures due to losing his front teeth.
+He was only able to qualify for two European Tour events in 2024, being eliminated in the second round at both events.
+De Zwaan was one of four players to qualify for the 2025 PDC World Darts Championship through the Tour Card Holder qualifier.
+He lost 3–1 to Florian Hempel in the first round, resulting in him losing his Tour Card.

+Personal life

+De Zwaan is of Thai ancestry through his mother.